Hyde-Smith is the junior senator from Mississippi and is a Republican. She has served since Apr 9, 2018. Hyde-Smith is next up for reelection in 2020.

 - S. 2209: Commercial Fishing and Aquaculture Protection Act of 2019

 - S. 1182: A bill to designate the facility of the United States Postal Service located ...

 - S. 1164: Keeping Infants Domestically Safe Act of 2019

-From Apr 2018 to May 2019, Hyde-Smith missed 7 of 333 roll call votes, which is 2.1%.
-This is worse than the median of 1.4% among the lifetime records of senators currently serving.
+From Apr 2018 to Oct 2019, Hyde-Smith missed 10 of 537 roll call votes, which is 1.9%.
+This is on par with the median of 1.5% among the lifetime records of senators currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|